"Art just cannot live on itself. It has to draw on a broader knowledge." - Anselm Kiefer

 The library team is excited to be back in person and to welcome you into the Library this fall 2021 term!

 Below are some key updates to be aware of to support you in your teaching and learning needs.

 The Library will be fully open on September 8th for those approved to be on campus and no appointment will be necessary after this date.
 The Main Mall Book Drop is open again for returning library books.

-*New!* Book a one-on-one MS Teams Video or Chat appointment with a library staff member to help answer any library related questions.
-As well, the library team is responding to emails and continues to support your teaching and learning needs.
-Please see Library Winter 2021 FAQs for more information.
-We thank you for your patience and understanding.
+Book a one-on-one MS Teams Video or Chat appointment with a library staff member to help answer any library related questions.
+The library team is responding to emails and continues to support your teaching and learning needs.

 Browse Library CatalogueLibrary catalogue